-In an effort to make up for this lack of consistent information, here is a compilation of practices that you should follow every day at your facility during this outbreak.
+The following is a compilation of practices that you should follow every day at your facility during this outbreak.
 This information comes from both the Centers for Disease Control and Prevention, as well as several infectious disease experts: Aaron Glatt, MD, Mount Sinai South; Stephen Joseph Scholand, MD, MidState Medical Center; Richard Beers, MD, SUNY Upstate Medical Center; Maria A. Erbin-Roesemann, PhD, RN, Texas State University; and Brandon Brown, MPH, PhD, University of California, Riverside.

 Before the visit

 - If a patient is requesting an appointment for respiratory symptoms, assess whether the patient can be treated remotely.

 - If the patient must come in, request they call ahead of time to remind staff.

 - Upon entry, give patients with respiratory symptoms a mask, and instruct them to wear it for the entire visit unless told otherwise.

 - At check-in, ask ALL patients about: symptoms of a respiratory infection; history of travel to areas experiencing transmission of COVID-19; and contact with possible COVID-19 patients.

 - Keep patients with possible COVID-19 symptoms in a separate waiting room.

 - Know the criteria for a person under investigation (PUI) for COVID-19.

 - Perform triage and isolate patients with symptoms of suspected COVID-19 or respiratory infection (ex. fever, cough) in an exam room with the door closed as quickly as possible.